erizov/Professor/semester_14/lecture_95_support_advanced/knowledge_graph/school.en.md

-# Knowledge Graph
+# Knowledge Graphs for Support

 ## Simple Explanation

-Knowledge Graphs for Support is an algorithm used to solve specific problems in computer science.
+Knowledge Graphs for Support is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying knowledge graph to solve specific tasks in knowledge;
-- using knowledge graph in production systems for graph;
-- integrating knowledge graph into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of knowledge graph:
+Consider a specific example of how knowledge graphs for support works:

-1. Data preparation: input data for knowledge graph (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of knowledge graph to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the knowledge graph algorithm do?
+1. What does the knowledge graphs for support algorithm do?
-2. In what situations is knowledge graph used?
+2. In what situations is knowledge graphs for support used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does knowledge graph handle edge cases?
+1. How does knowledge graphs for support handle edge cases?
-2. What are the advantages and disadvantages of knowledge graph?
+2. What are the advantages and disadvantages of knowledge graphs for support?
-3. Can the performance of knowledge graph be improved?
+3. Can the performance of knowledge graphs for support be improved?

 ### Advanced

-1. What is the time complexity of knowledge graph?
+1. What is the time complexity of knowledge graphs for support?
-2. How does knowledge graph work with large volumes of data?
+2. How does knowledge graphs for support work with large volumes of data?
-3. How can knowledge graph be optimized?
+3. How can knowledge graphs for support be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the knowledge graph algorithm.
+Perform a simple operation with the knowledge graphs for support algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the knowledge graph algorithm to a more complex dataset.
+Apply the knowledge graphs for support algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the knowledge graph algorithm in a programming language.
+Write an implementation of the knowledge graphs for support algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.